Watchdogs (Agents of S.H.I.E.L.D.)

-"Watchdogs" is the fourteenth episode of the third season of the American television series Agents of S.H.I.E.L.D., based on the Marvel Comics organization S.H.I.E.L.D.
-(Strategic Homeland Intervention, Enforcement and Logistics Division), revolving around the character of Phil Coulson and his team of S.H.I.E.L.D. agents as they face an anti-Inhuman terrorist group.
-It is set in the Marvel Cinematic Universe (MCU), sharing continuity with the films of the franchise.
+"Watchdogs" is the fourteenth episode of the third season of the American television series Agents of S.H.I.E.L.D.
+Based on the Marvel Comics organization S.H.I.E.L.D., it follows Phil Coulson and his team of S.H.I.E.L.D. agents as they face the Watchdogs, an anti-Inhuman terrorist group.
+It is set in the Marvel Cinematic Universe (MCU) and acknowledges the franchise's films.
 The episode was written by Drew Z. Greenberg, and directed by Jesse Bochco.

 Clark Gregg reprises his role as Coulson from the film series, and is joined by series regulars Ming-Na Wen, Chloe Bennet, Iain De Caestecker, Elizabeth Henstridge, Henry Simmons, and Luke Mitchell.

 "Watchdogs" originally aired on ABC on March 29, 2016, and according to Nielsen Media Research, was watched by 3.20 million viewers.